 The school offers extensive cricket facilities including brand new cricket nets at Redmayne Playing Field to complement our indoor cricket gallery which gets daily, evening and weekend use throughout the Michaelmas and Lent Terms to maintain and develop skills throughout the winter period.
 In the Trinity Term we also have additional two sets of practice nets – a small astro with cricket nets and further grass nets.
 Redmayne Playing Fields provides for up to 7 cricket pitches and the Lower Close is our main first team cricket venue under the glorious shadow of the Cathedral.
 From 2025 onwards we will also be partnering with local cricket clubs to give our pupils the experience of playing at local club facilities.
 Cricket is open as a choice for boys and girls in all Senior School year groups of all abilities.

-In the 2023/24 season we played a total of 261 Senior School fixtures, with 144 boys matches and 117 girls matches, with a win rate of 64.1% and a win/draw rate of 65%.
+In the 2023/24 season we played a total of 261 Senior School fixtures, with 144 boys matches and 117 girls matches.
 At local level we played Norwich High School, Wymondham College, Gresham’s School, Framlingham College, Long Stratton High School, Beeston Hall and Langley School.
 Regionally and nationally we competed against Bedford Grammar School, Ipswich School, Stamford School, The Leys School, Royal Hospital School, Culford School, Oakham School, Bedford School, Rugby School, Worksop College, St Joseph’s College, Solihull School, Marylebone Cricket Club, Bromsgrove School, The Perse School, Harrow School, Hurstpierpont College and Bloxham School.
 Players also enjoyed a tour to South Africa.

 Sports News